What Presidents Did Not Take Salary

 Why do some presidents refusetheir salary?

 Many presidents cite personal conviction as the primary driver behind forgoing or redirecting their earnings.
-On the flip side, a few possess sufficient personal wealth that the modest presidential stipend holds little practical value, allowing them to treat the money as a symbolic offering rather than a financial necessity.
+A few possess sufficient personal wealth that the modest presidential stipend holds little practical value, allowing them to treat the money as a symbolic offering rather than a financial necessity.
 Others view the act of relinquishing the salary as a tangible demonstration of solidarity with citizens who are struggling economically, especially during periods of widespread hardship.
-By channeling those funds into charitable causes, they reinforce the notion that public service is rooted in altruism rather than personal gain.
+But by channeling those funds into charitable causes, they reinforce the notion that public service is rooted in altruism rather than personal gain.
 This stance also simplifies financial disclosures, eliminating potential conflicts of interest that could arise from accepting a government paycheck while simultaneously maintaining private investments.

 What becomes of the salary once it is donated?

 When a president elects to contribute the entire salary to a nonprofit organization, the funds are transferred directly to the designated charity in most cases.
-On top of that, the donation is recorded in the official financial ledger, providing transparency that satisfies both legal requirements and public scrutiny.
-Because the contribution is made before taxes are calculated, the president receives no tax benefit from the gesture, underscoring the pure intent behind the act No workaround needed..
+The donation is recorded in the official financial ledger, providing transparency that satisfies both legal requirements and public scrutiny.
+Because the contribution is made before taxes are calculated, the president receives no tax benefit from the gesture, underscoring the pure intent behind the act.

 Can a president decline the salary outright without any donation?